SofiaOrane/DDLS_final_project_SR/README.md

 # Spatial Transcriptomics Analysis of Mouse Colon

 ## Overview
 This project investigates how the presence of microbiota (Specific Pathogen-Free - SPF vs. Germ-Free - GF) alters the spatially organized transcriptomic programs in the mouse colon.
-Utilizing the GSE245274 dataset, we employ a modular computational pipeline (MCP) that combines unsupervised and supervised modeling techniques to understand host‚Äìmicrobe interactions, tissue architecture, and immune regulation.
+Utilizing the GSE245274 dataset, we employ a modular computational pipeline (MCP) that combines unsupervised and supervised modeling techniques to understand host-microbe interactions, tissue architecture, and immune regulation.
 The primary goal is to identify spatially resolved molecular changes driven by the microbiota.

 ## Scientific Question
 How does the presence of microbiota (SPF vs GF) alter the spatially organized transcriptomic programs in the mouse colon?